-A fully-flexible programme carefully designed to accommodate both the many work/ life commitments people carry as well as the outcome intentions they have from gaining a Master’s degree.
+A flexible programme carefully designed to accommodate both the many work/ life commitments people carry as well as the outcome intentions they have from gaining a Master’s degree.

-With two delivery models available, you can choose to study on-site with us at the Lab in Grafton, Auckland or in our blended delivery model (available in 2022).
+With two delivery models available, you can choose to study on-site with us at the Lab in Grafton, Auckland or in our blended delivery model.
 We have part-time (18 months) and full-time (12 months) study options and the programme is split over two key phases: Immersion and Project.

-The time commitment differs between part-time and full-time, please see below for more information or for a full breakdown of the programme structure, check the 2021 Education Handbook and 2022 Education Handbook.
+The time commitment differs between part-time and full-time, please see below for more information or for a full breakdown of the programme structure, check the 2022 Education Handbook.

 Applies to both full-time and part-time options:

 Part-time option only: